Skip to content

 Middleware

-Hono middleware use a single queue-based order similar to Express while Elysia give you a more granular control using an event-based lifecycle.
+Hono middleware uses a single queue-based order similar to Express while Elysia gives you more granular control using an event-based lifecycle.

 Elysia's Life Cycle event can be illustrated as the following.
 Elysia Life Cycle Graph